 NHS organisations provide some of the most comprehensive and attractive employment packages available.
 Basic pay is supported by a range of conditions of service, pension benefits, nationally agreed benefits and locally developed rewards and benefits.

 Reward has a role to play in changing employee perception about their benefit package.
 It also helps NHS employers evaluate and strengthen their strategy towards staff recruitment, retention and engagement in a challenging financial climate.
+By proactively using reward well across these elements, NHS organisations can promote themselves as local employers of choice.

 A successful reward approach will depend on engagement across your organisation including: